PracticingDeveloper/practicingruby.com/_posts/2011-02-22-creational-design-patterns.md

 categories: articles
 author: Gregory Brown
 permalink: articles/creational-design-patterns
+summary: Examine a use case for each of the classic creational design patterns laid out by the Gang of Four.
+issue_number: '1.25'
 ---

 In this issue and the next one, I look at several design patterns laid out by